 There are currently two parking lots that you can choose from, Parking P1 or Parking P2.
 You will need to pick the correct payment site accordingly:

 According to parka.is, the payment is necessary to pay for the infrastructure on-site and maintenance of it.
 The intention is to make access better and increase people's safety.
 The parking lots are monitored with cameras and if parking is unpaid, an additional fee is added and a bank claim is created.
 The claim usually goes out one day later, so if you have trouble paying on-site, you are able to finish the payment when you arrive back at your hotel.

 Yes, the weather can make all the difference and determine whether you can reach the eruption site or if you will enjoy the journey or not.
 You can find Weather information here and a gas forecast here.

 Scientists and the Department of Civil Protection and Emergency Management are always monitoring the area closely and informing the public if there are any updates.
-The area is open to the public but that can of course change with little notice.
-The safety of our passengers is our number one priority therefore we will follow the instructions coming from the authorities but as of right now the area is open and is not considered to be dangerous to the public.
+The safety of our passengers is our number one priority; therefore, we will follow the instructions coming from the authorities.

 It is not obligatory to be accompanied by a professional guide to visit the site.
 However, taking a guided tour is safer than visiting the eruption site as fellow travelers will accompany you, and a local professional guide will ensure your safety.